• PEAK DISTRICT WALKS

 Y Garn with Kids - Y Garn via the Devil's Kitchen Walk in Ogwen Valley

 Hello!
 I’m Jo!
 Welcome to The Wandering Wildflower, an outdoors lifestyle blog focusing on family walks in the Peak District, a place we love exploring.
-I also blog about our UK camping trips, UK day trips, walks around Yorkshire and more.
-When I’m not dragging my husband and 10 year old out on Peak District walks or up mountains, I can be found on my phone, planning my next Geocache walk (and seeing where the nearest pub is!).
+I want to share the Peak District hidden gems and show you there’s so much more than the honeypot places.
+When I’m not dragging my husband and now 11 year old out on Peak District walks or up mountains, I can be found on planning my next moorland walk or plotting a Geocache walk (and seeing where the nearest pub is!).
 I love the hills but hate the heights, so trig bagging is – er- fun!

 I hope this blog will give you some ideas of places to visit in the Peak District and inspire you and your family to head into the great outdoors.
 Thanks for stopping by!